abbacode/autogen/README.md

 ![image](https://github.com/abbacode/autogen/assets/13191198/4d683d1c-6a97-4c1c-8639-9675c4f1bd44)
 <br><br>
-These types of tables store the data as a list of dictionaries :<br>
+These types of tables store the data as a list of dictionaries and can be referenced inside your word document template:<br>
 |Syntax       | Value      |
 |:----------- |----------:|
 | {{ contact_info[0].name }}  | Abdul